beaverbuilder/documentation/docs/assistant/plugin/apps/media.md

 ## Upload Media

-The Media App allows you to add .jpg, .png, and .svg graphics to Assistant.
-In the WordPress media library, .svg graphics are not supported by default, but the Assistant Plugin adds .svg graphics without the need for a third-party plugin or custom code.
+The Media App allows you to add [graphics in common web formats](../../overview.md#creative-assets) to Assistant.
+The WordPress media library doesn't support .svg graphics by default, but the Assistant Plugin adds .svg graphics without the need for a third-party plugin or custom code.

 1. Open the **Media App**.
 2. Click the **Plus** (+) icon.